-Most agents are still paid on commission, either as a percentage of the sale price or sometimes as a flat fee.
-But the new rules require both parties to be more involved in determining how much is paid and who covers it.
+Most agents are still paid on commission, typically a percentage of the sale price or sometimes a flat fee.
+But under the new rules, both buyers and sellers are more involved in determining compensation.

 Real estate commission changes: Before and after